fixxit/MoknJ/README.md

 * The platform is split up in 2 applications ([GUI](https://github.com/fixxit/MoknJ-WebUI)) (Node.js app) and API (Spring boot app).
 This creates the impression when using the app that is fast.
 * As the GUI only handles rest (ajax) request and display (data manipulation) with the API which is tomcat/tomee/wildfly free to handle db related requests and data manipulation.
 * GUI is pure HTML5 and javascript which makes it easy for most developers to contribute to.
-* Moknj consists of templates(components with fields) and menu item (pages), templates and menu's are dynamic or abstract.
+* Templates(components with fields) and menu's (componente with multiple templates), templates and menu's are dynamic or abstract.
-* Moknj also contains simple graph stats implementation to setup and generate statistics on individual templates.
+* Home Page Setup contains graph components which can be added/modified to generate statistics on individual templates.
-* Moknf offers the capability to change the database structure on the fly.
+* Change the database structure on the fly like a spreadsheet.

 ## Low level break down (Also high level but more detaaail hah!) ##
 ### Template ###